How to Perform a SEO Technical Audit: The Complete Guide

 Schritt 8: Ensuring your site is mobile-friendly

 Ensuring your website is mobile-friendly is essential for a successful SEO audit.
 Mobile-friendliness is taken into account by Google when crawling and indexing websites, and it’s even more important since the introduction of the mobile-first index.
 This means that instead of using the desktop version of the page for ranking, Google will now use the mobile version of the page.
 With over 52% of global internet traffic now coming from mobile devices, having a website that is optimized for mobile is more important than ever.
 Google’s Mobile-Friendly Test is a great way to quickly assess the mobile state of your website, and by making sure your website is mobile-friendly you can improve your technical SEO and search engine rankings.
-Additionally, manually checking your website yourself, making sure contact forms, phone numbers and key service pages are functioning correctly, is also important.
+Additionally, manually checking your website yourself, and making sure contact forms, phone numbers, and key service pages are functioning correctly, is also important.
 By taking mobile-friendliness into consideration and ensuring your website is mobile-friendly, you can improve your SEO audit.

 Step 9: Identify high-value keywords